psychemedia/middle-english-romances/sir-amadace.md

 Bot suche a sauer as he ther hade
 No longer dwell he myghtte.

-TO DO

-Over his heyd he drw his hod?,
+Over his heyd he drw his hode,
 And to the chapell dore he yode
 Mo anters for to here.
 He loked in at a windo of glas,
 For to wytte what therin was,
 And ther he fownde a bere;
-A bere he saw and candyls too, ft}
+A bere he saw and candyls too,
 A womon syttand and no moo,
 And scho made sympell chere.
 Ther myght he no lenger dwell,
 Bot yede is mayster ageyn vntyll,

-And told what he saw theyr :—
+And told what he saw theyr:—

-SIR AM ADAS.

-'< Y saw a bere and candyls too,
+"Y saw a bere and candyls too,
 A womon syttand and no moo,

-And scho was carefiill of rcdde:
+And scho was carefull of redde:
 Bot seche a savor as Y had ther
 In gud feythe Y feld ner;

-Y trow hit wy 11 be my dedde."
+Y trow hit wyll be my dedde."

 Then commandyd Sir Amadas
 Hys sqwyar to loke what ther was,

-"And redy worde faryng thou mee. ?>
+"And redy worde faryng thou mee."
-He rydes forthe to the chapell r wall,
+He rydes forthe to the chapell-wall,
 And, as the mon seyd, he saw all,

-And thoght full grette pyti. '
+And thoght full grette pytè.
 For to wyn the gold so reyd
 He myght not abyde in that sted
 Suche a savor had bee.
 His lorde he yede ageyn vntyll,
-And seyd, " Sir, yf hit be your wyll,
+And seyd, "Sir, yf hit be your wyll,

-Ye mey wytte for jne ."
+Ye mey wytte for me."

 The knight smot is palfrey with is spor,
 And rode to the chapell dor;
 Down theyr he lyght.
 As thei seyd sothe hym thoght,
 Bot therfor leyve wold he noght,
 Bot in went the knyght.

-t4t JIK AMADil.

-"Gud devon, dame,* 7 seyd he. |t
+"Gud devon, dame," seyd he.

-"Sir, sche seyd, welcum yow be,*
+"Sir, sche seyd, welcum yow be,"
 And salod hym anon ryght.
-"Sey, lcve dame, what doa thou here,
+"Sey, leve dame, what doa thou here,
 Kepyng the ded cors on here,

-Thiselfe thus here on nyghttes ?'
+Thiselfe thus here on nyghttes?"

-P Sir, Y schall yow tell for -why.
+"Sir, Y schall yow tell for why.
-God wot ther wold oon bot Y!
+God wot ther wold non bot Y!

-He was my weddyt feyr.*
+He was my weddyt feyr."
 "Petur! seyd Amadas, he fares full yll
-Ye ar lyle in poynte to apyll j .
+Ye ar lyle in poynte to spyll;

-He lygges or long on here.
+He lygges or long on bere.
 Dame, what maner mon was he?"
-"A marchande, sir, of this cuntre,
+"A marchande, sir, of this cuntrè,
 And had greyt rentes be yere.
 Ylke a yere a honderte pounde
-.Of money that was gud and sownde,
+Of money that was gud and sownde,

-And yen for deytt he lygges here."
+And yett for deytt he lygges here."

 "Tell me, dame, for the rode,
-On what maner spend he is gud, .
+On what maner spend he is gud,

-Hat it his so away i"
+That it his so away?"

-"On knyghttes, sqwyers, and oflycers;
+"On knyghttes, sqwyers, and offycers;
-On greyt maysters that wer is-pers,
+On greyt maysters that wer is pers,

-lie gafe tham gyfftes ay;
+He gafe tham gyfftes ay;

-SIB AM A PAS.

-jRyall festes wold be make,
+Ryall festes wold be make,
-And pore folke, for Goddes Mike,
+And pore folke, for Goddes sake,

-He wolde feda ylke a day:
+He wolde fede ylke a day:
 Whoso wolde cum to is yate,
-And aske owgbth for Godea sake.
+And aske owghth for Godes sake,

-He eowd not say hom nay.
+He cowd not say hom nay.

-"And yeit he wroght more lyle a fok:
+"And yeit he wroght more lyle a fole:
 He clad mo men ayeyns the Yole
 Then dyd a greyt knyght.
 Ther myght no mon is bred sowe,
 If or no draper is clothe drawe,
 His meyt was redy to ylka wyghth.
 When Y seyd he dyd not wele,
 He seyd, God schuld pay for ylke a dyll
 And sette my wordes full lyght,
 To we had so mykell in-tane,
 That we myght not say, for schame,
 What gud that we ther aght.

 "Then com deyd, so wo hit be,
 And partyd my dere hushond and me,
 And kast me in all the care.
 When thei wyst that he seke lay,
 Thei com yerne with greyt afray,
 To kalange ther gud thare.

-450 Silt AMADAS.

 Hors, neyt, schepe, and swyne,
-All that was my hnsbondes and myii
+All that was my hnsbondes and myn

-Away thei had and made all bare*
+Away thei had and made all bare.
 My dowry and oder thyng Y sold,
 And all die pennys to them Y told;
 Yette axte thei mykyll mare.

+TO DO

-* When Y payd all that Y mygbt geyte,
+"When Y payd all that Y mygbt geyte,
 Yette owde we XXX 4 * pownde in grete,

 Only to a styd, . .